jessmstitt/snag-wlf/README.md

 **READ ME**

-**This repository contains the datasets and code for evaluating the use of lidar to discern snag characteristics important for wildlife: can we classify snags remotely by treetop intactness & DBH?**
+**This repository contains the datasets and code for evaluating the use of lidar to discern snag characteristics important for wildlife: Can we remotely classify snags into structural groups based on treetop intactness & DBH?**

 GENERAL INFORMATION